JhiNResH/Christmastree/README.md

 # Christmastree
-Trying turtle and randint to draw a Christmas card
+Practicing turtle and randint to nake a simple Christmas card